“The free Cornell app, built on the lab’s industry-leading bioacoustics science, is by far the most accurate.” – Flying Lessons

 “BirdNET lets you record snippets of song and upload them for instant analysis.” – Wall Street Journal

 “Record some chirping and it will tell you what kind of bird is making the sound.” – Washington Post

 “You don’t need to be an expert to get started.” – New York Times

 What is BirdNET?

-This page features some of our public demonstrations, including a live stream demo, a demo for the analysis of audio recordings, an Android app and its visualization of submissions.
+This page features some of our public demonstrations, including a live stream demo, a demo for the analysis of audio recordings, an Android and iOS app, and its visualization of submissions.
 All demos are based on an artificial neural network we call BirdNET.
 We are constantly improving the features and performance of our demos – please make sure to check back with us regularly.

 We are currently featuring 984 of the most common species of North America and Europe.
 We will add more species and more regions in the near future.
 Click here for the list of supported species.

 Have any questions or want to use BirdNET to analyze a large data collection?